WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding.md

 ### On-boarding Process

-This section describes the steps for the Full On-boarding Process (FOP) to the GDHCN
+This section describes the steps for the On-boarding Process to the GDHCN

-#### Period of Applicability
-The FOP has been in effect in September 2023.

 ##### Eligibility
-At launch of FOP at launch, for technical reasons, eligibility to join the GDHCN is limited to WHO Member States.
+As per the  GDHCN Administrative and Operational Framework, eligibility to join the GDHCN is limited to WHO Member States.

 #### Organizational Identity
 The organizational identity and contact will be established in an offline process by WHO through it's Member State country offices with appropriate contacts at ministries of health or appropriate public health agency.